 As a teacher, you are responsible for choosing sports that are suitable for the children’s ages and skill levels.
 You should take these precautions:

-• Make sure that the students are wearing protective gear when necessary and ensure that the sport’s equipment and location are suitable and safe.
+- make sure that the students are wearing protective gear when necessary and ensure that the sport’s equipment and location are suitable and safe.

 If all of these precautions are taken, teachers can minimize their chances of being sued and held responsible for damage caused by students under their supervision.
+For more information on this topic, see our article Sports accidents: Who’s Responsible?

 Should I adopt an attitude of zero tolerance regarding behaviour of children under my supervision?